FROM LAW TO DESIGN: HOW ADELE DEJAK BUILT HER RENOWNED FASHION HOUSE

-With a new collection on the way, the Kenya-based designer and photographer talks about her early influences and her new collection.
+With a new collection on the way, the Kenya-based designer and photographer talks about her early influences and her fashion house.

 Dejak developed a deep interest in beadwork, African textiles, and the art of adornment as a child, growing up in the Kano region of Nigeria, the country where she was born.
 “My love for African fabrics and beadwork started at a young age and I remember going to the market to shop for fabrics and observing Hausa artisans who were skilled in beadwork and leatherwork,” she says.
 “I was fascinated by how the [North/West African] Fulani and Tuareg ethnic groups dressed and adorned themselves,” she continues.
 Through her mother, whom she describes as one of her earliest fashion influences, Dejak spent her early years learning how to sew while sharing a mutual love for beads with her grandmother.

 Dejak initially intended to study art, a dream that her parents strongly opposed.
 After attending boarding school in England she went on to pursue an LLB Law degree from Middlesex University in the late 80s and then a decade later, still determined to fulfill a creative career, graduated with a Higher National Diploma in Typographic Design from the London College of Communication.
-Her unlikely path to the creative industry she says, “laid a foundation” for her passion.
+Her unlikely path to owning a fashion house she says, “laid a foundation” for her passion.

 Her short lived career working in typography design in England and Italy in the early 2000s, became a stepping stone for the next stage of her life.
 She launched her eponymous accessories label in 2008, three years after moving to Nairobi, Kenya from England.
 Her label is known for its chunky, armor-like, handmade statement pieces with a raw finish, crafted from recycled brass and Ankole cow horns found in the pure breed of cows native to East Africa.
 Her line of handbags is made from a mix of cowhide, brass, and Kitenge cloth (a wax print fabric).
 Dejak’s pieces are created with purpose, to empower herself, , a self confessed reserved loner as well as people like her, who need a courage boost.
 “Being an introvert my bold statement pieces are crucial in giving me the confidence to step out”, she says.